j2thex/proejct-zero/readme.md

 Jeffrey's First Readme
 =======================

-Working with GIT, XLM, XQuery
+Working with GIT, XML, XQuery
 -----------------------------

 > If you stop studying - you start forgetting.